Celebrate your birthday Frozen style with a fun and festive Olaf Party!

 Frozen Birthday Party: Olaf themed Frozen Birthday.
 Do you want to build a snowman?
 If you have a little cutie who is obsessed with Frozen, why not throw a Olaf themed birthday party?
 This party is full of fun and easy DIY ideas for a Frozen birthday party.

 Want to throw a Frozen birthday party?
-Check out our Frozen Princess printables and our Snowflake Printables (used in this party!) at the bottom of the post.
+Check out our Snowflake Printables (used in this party!) at the bottom of the post.

-One of the party activities was to dress like Olaf.
+One of the party activities was dress-up like Olaf.
 The little girls had paper plate masks (paper plates cut in half with ribbon tied around the back.
-We cut holes for eyes and they glued orange cardstock for noses and brown cardstock for wooden hair.
+We cut holes for eyes and they glued orange card stock for noses and brown card stock for wooden hair.
 Using a black marker, they drew on eyebrow…instant Olaf!!!